longhorn/website/content/docs/1.6.4/snapshots-and-backups/backup-and-restore/set-backup-target.md

 Longhorn also supports setting up recurring snapshot/backup jobs for volumes, via Longhorn UI or Kubernetes Storage Class.
 See [here](../../scheduling-backups-and-snapshots) for details.

+> Note:
+> Longhorn will attempt to clean up the backup-related custom resources in the following scenarios:
+>
+> - An empty response from the NFS server due to a brief server downtime.
+> - A race condition between related Longhorn backup controllers.
+>
+> The backup information will be resynchronized during the next polling interval.
+For more information, see [#9530](https://github.com/longhorn/longhorn/issues/9530).

 This page covers the following topics:

 - [Set up AWS S3 Backupstore](#set-up-aws-s3-backupstore)